Summer 2008

 A Commitment

 "To know our fragile and dependent are not seen clearly by some.
 To discern that all of us come from the same earthly garden, each a part of this great humanity, mirroring ourselves - some uniquely dissimilar, yet our kin.
-Parts make whole, no part of humanity is an entity unto itself, with most humanity always needing others.
+Parts make whole, no part of humanity is an entity unto itself, with most always needing others.
 Searching and finding ways of opening connections—accepting all—creates a more confident people.
 A greater community is built when none are excluded.
-Photographing diverse people helps encompass understanding.
+Photographing our diverse people helps encompass understanding.
 I hope some of my commitment is transferred onto others."

 Shelby